dotherightthing/wpdtrt-gallery/readme.txt

 * Fix custom post meta not being saved with new posts

 = 1.6.8 =
-* Match build/config to wpdtrt-plugin-boilerplate (which this is an older standalone version of)
+* match build/config to [wpdtrt-plugin](https://github.com/dotherightthing/wpdtrt-plugin) (which this is an older standalone version of)
+* add unique API key for generating releases via Travis

 = 1.6.0 =
 * Run PHPUnit tests from Travis